amro/gibbon/README.markdown

 ### Export API usage

-In addition to the standard API you can make calls to the [MailChimp Export API](http://apidocs.mailchimp.com/export/1.0/) using a GibbonExport object.
-Given an existing Gibbon object you can request a new GibbonExporter object:
+In addition to the primary API, you can make calls to the [Export API](http://apidocs.mailchimp.com/export/1.0/) using an instance of GibbonExport.
+Given an existing instance of Gibbon, you can request a new GibbonExporter object:

-    g = Gibbon.new(@api_key)
+    g = Gibbon.new("your_api_key")
     gibbon_export = g.get_exporter

 or you can construct a new object directly:

-    gibbon_export = GibbonExport.new(@api_key)
+    gibbon_export = GibbonExport.new("your_api_key")

 Calling Export API functions is identical to making standard API calls but the return value is an Enumerator which loops over the lines returned from the